 - Poverty, inequality, vulnerability, with the understanding and measurement of the various forms of poverty and inequalities (especially concerning land and natural resources, health, education, social status, and exposure to various risks) and the study of innovative institutional arrangements to improve various accesses or services

-Research conducted in this axe address issues that concern the spatial localization of social phenomena.
-The research currently conducted focus on health and environmental risk.
-They examine how these risks result from urbanization, increased mobility, global warming, and environmental changes, among others.
-The research also analyze the policies designed by various public institutions (international, national or local) – notably through citizen participation, use of new technologies and Public-Private-Partnership – to alleviate these risks.
-The research favor a transdisciplinary perspectives that ranges from geography, virology to mathematical modeling.
+Research conducted in this axe addresses issues that concern the spatial localization of social phenomena.
+With a special focus on urbanization, the researchers of this department cover different topics such as health and environmental risk, development of infrastructures, access to basic services and mobility pattern induced by urbanisation of the world.
+The studies analyze the policies designed by various public institutions (international, national or local) – notably through citizen participation, use of new technologies and Public-Private-Partnership – and their role in the making of the city.
+The research favor a transdisciplinary perspective that ranges from qualitative geography to individual-based modeling

 The research conducted under this section focus on the complexities of the Indian society after liberalization.